A key account is one of your company's most valuable customers. These customers demonstrate value in a few ways:

 Fill out the form to access this free template.

-As professional services firm BTS points out, key account programs often lead to increased costs and lower margins.
+However, professional services firm BTS points out, key account programs can lead to increased costs and lower margins.
 That's the inevitable outcome of giving a customer greater resources and often your best discounts.

 Key Account Manager

-The core role of a key account manager (KAM) is to handle the most valuable clients.
-They manage the account, build strong relationships with the client, identify challenges or opportunities, and find ways to assist with these challenges and opportunities.
+A key account manager (KAM) is responsible for being a representative of the business to its most valuable clients.
+KAMs manage the key account, build strong relationships with the client, identify challenges or opportunities, and find ways to maintain success within the account.

 Key Account Management Skills